 Endocrinologists specialize in the study of hormones of the human body, the various conditions affecting them and the glands that secrete them.
-Paediatric endocrinologists examine the hormonal imbalances in children.
+Pediatric endocrinologists examine the hormonal imbalances in children.

 The major endocrine glands are: